Anxiety – Nutritional Protocols & Natural Treatments

 Holy Basil (tulsi) – An important herb that has been used for over 3000 years as part of the rich Ayurvedic tradition of natural healing, many recent studies have proven the remarkable benefits of Holy Basil, for stress and anxiety.
-Products including Supercritical Holy Basil, by New Chapter, and Holy Basil Plus, by Sewanti, have been shown to be effective in the treatment of anxiety.
-Other benefits of Holy Basil include support for blood sugar and insulin metabolism, helping to counteract the effects of cortisol (the stress hormone), while elevating the spirit.
-Holy Basil has the unique ability to bring balance and calm.
+Products containing Holy Basil have been shown to be effective in the treatment of anxiety.
+Other benefits include support for blood sugar and insulin metabolism, helping to counteract the effects of cortisol (the stress hormone), while elevating the spirit.
+Holy Basil has the unique ability to help bring balance and calm.

 5-HTP – Studies using L-tryptophan or 5-HTP, which increase serotonin activity, suggest that these amino acids may also be effective anxiety-reducing agents.
 Recommended dosage, 5-HTP, 100mg, three times a day with or without food.
 Carlson Laboratories produces an excellent chewable 5-HTP product.
 Preferred Nutrition feels that the effects of 5-HTP are enhanced if the supplement bypasses the stomach, so they have enteric coated their product, called Happy Sense.